OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

 * before and after description block (if there is more content) there should be an empty line,
 * all docs should be right above the declaration of method/property/component,
 * when writing param/return section please keep all parts(type, parameter name, description) start at the same column as it is shown in method/property examples below,
-* please keep the order of all parameters as it is in examples below,
+* please keep the order of all parameters as it is in examples below.

 #### Methods
 Methods for all components should have parameters like in the following example: